FAQ: Frequently Asked Questions about Knitting Dog Hair

 The longer the undercoat, the better it spins.
 Chow Chows, Samoyeds, Golden Retrievers, Newfoundlands, Kuvasz, Keeshonds, Afghans, Bernese, Great Pyrenees, Pekingese, Briards, bearded and rough Collies, and other long-haired undercoated breeds spin very well.
 Huskies and Malamutes spin well if the undercoat is long enough (if a hair shaft is 1.5″ or longer); if it’s a shorter coat, it will need to be blended with a longer fiber to ensure that the wool remains intact.

 I have a Rottweiler/Lab/Poodle.
 Can I get my dog’s hair spun?

 Not really, but there is a workaround.
 It’s called sprinkling.
 If you can collect your brushings (again, not clippings), then that hair can literally be sprinkled into another spinnable fiber during the spinning process.
 Be warned, however: sprinklings will shed out of the garment over time; they’re just short.
 You will want to add them to something that will not have to endure heavy wear.

 No. Once the hair has been washed after harvesting, there is no doggy smell.
 Just like your merino sweater no longer smells like a sheep, or your cashmere no longer smells like a goat.

-Why does the wool look like a totally different color than my dog does?
+Why does the yarn look like a totally different color than my dog does?

 Remember: the guard hairs, the shiny outer hair that you see, cannot be spun.
 It is the undercoat that is spun, and undercoat is very often an entirely different color than the outer coat.
 Look at the photo of Leo on the About page of this site; Leo (may he rest in peace) was a rich, beautiful red, but his undercoat was creamy white.

-Can I get a different color wool from my dog?
+Can I get a different color yarn from my dog?

 Can I get an Irish fisherman knit sweater from my dog’s hair?